BradleyChatha/jcli/README.md

 ## Positional Arguments

-To start off, let's make this command a number as a positional arg.
+To start off, let's make our default command take a number as a positional arg.
 If this number is even then return `1`, otherwise return `0`.

 Positional arguments don't have a name, and are expected to exist in a specific position within the arguments passed to your program.